speedyleion/speedyleion.github.io/_posts/2021-01-20-in-source-code-generation.markdown

 - In some development environments, like highly regulated ones, it may be easier to review the generated file(s) than to take the steps necessary to approve a code generation tool.
-- One may want to distrubute these generated files for consumers, without forcing the consumers to utilze the code generation tool.
+- One may want to distribute these generated files for consumers, without forcing the consumers to utilize the code generation tool.

 (If you know of other reasons please post them.)

 Most build systems will connect any generated code files up to the clean target.
 This means that anytime someone runs ``my_build_system clean`` *all* generated files will be removed.
-For generated code that is commited, this will cause extra burden on the developers as they'll have to rebuild before commiting or check back out the now deleted source files.
+For generated code that is committed, this will cause extra burden on the developers as they'll have to rebuild before committing or check back out the now deleted source files.

 The trick to work around the build system is to not tell it about the generated code.
 We'll go over an example using CMake.